Introduction

 - Read incoming requests

-- Categorize issues
+- Sort issues by type

-- Search internal knowledge bases
+- Search internal docs

-- Escalate complex cases
+- Escalate hard cases

 Key Differences Between Traditional Software and AI Agents